 - When comparisons to the manufacturer’s rated motions, be sure to distinguish between concurrent and nonconcurrent values.

 - Realistically state fatigue life requirements for the metal bellow.
 Cycle life is not proportional to rated travel.
-Small changes of displacement can result in substantial cycle life changes and vice versa.
+Small displacement changes can result in substantial cycle life changes and vice versa.

 - Avoid large lateral offset requirements for single metal bellows – particularly for large diameter bellows.